adibarbusoftlab/playgist/pages/en/about.md

 - How to factory reset your device
 - How to install and manage apps on your device

-## 2. Tutorials on How to use Google Play Store
+## 2. Tutorials and useful information about the Google Play Store app

 - Where to find Google Play Store
 - How to download and install Google Play Store